xteam29/free-sleep/INSTALLATION.md

 3. Set up the pod as a new pod in the app

 ## Setup

+### For the pod 4
+Just take off the front grill cover of the pod, you should be able to access the circuit board directly there.
+Once you get that off, skip to image 6 here [docs/pod_teardown/6_connecting_tag.jpeg](docs/pod_teardown/6_connecting_tag.jpeg)

+### For the pod 3
 Follow the images in [docs/pod_teardown](docs/pod_teardown) to take apart your pod & setup the JTAG connection.
-For pod 4, the way to take apart the pod is a little different.
-Will have instructions for that later

 ---